andburn-archive/typescript/typescript/README.md

 ```
 - create a new class instance object with the `new` keyword; `new Animal()`
 - `this` is required when accessing class members within the class
-- use `extends` for class inheritenance
+- use `extends` for class inheritance
 - subclasses defining a constructor must use `super()` as the first statement
 - to call superclass methods use `super.someMethod()`
 - class members can have `public`, `protected` or `private` access
-- all members are `public` by default, but can be declard explicilty
+- all members are `public` by default, but can be declared explicitly
 - `private` members can't be accessed outside their declaring class
 - `protected` is the same as `private` except that it does allow access from within subclasses
 - TypeScript is a structural type system, and as such structures must match in order for instances to be assigned to one another